John Stoltenberg: Personal life

 Born and raised in Minnesota, in his early life John was married to a woman and lived within traditional marital roles.
 After that, John has lived as an out gay man who also uses the term queer.
 He chose to spend his life with the radical feminist and lesbian, Andrea Dworkin.
 They were introduced by a mutual friend, a theater director, in 1974, at a meeting of the then-fledgling Gay Academic Union.
 Later in 1974, after walking out of a poetry reading—a benefit for the War Resisters League in Greenwich Village—due to the misogynist content, they began their decades-long intellectual and personal relationship.

 Their agreement was that while they would always live together, they could have relationships outside of their partnership and John did have relationships with men.
 John and Andrea planned never to marry unless one of two things occurred.
 As Andrea stated to The New York Times in 1985, "unless one of us is terminally ill or jailed for political activity", as she had been at the Women's House of Detention in New York at the age of eighteen.
 While they intended for the 1985 article to make clear they were not heterosexual, the "editor refused to allow the writer to identify us as gay and lesbian, as we had asked."
 They married in 1998, due to her ill health.

-Their life of 31 years together ended in 2005 with Dworkin's death from an enlarged heart.
+In 2005 Dworkin died from an enlarged heart.
 Since then, John has lived with his husband, Joe Hamilton, in Washington, D.C.

 See also Andrea Dworkin § Relationship with John Stoltenberg.